 Perfect for: Training with injuries or disabilities • Strength training for specific sports • Advanced programming • Training around irregular schedules

-He prides himself on the ability to impress determination and focus on men who have difficulty motivating themselves to do hard things through the therapeutic use of his expertise and quirky personality.
-Since 2014, he has worked with a variety of clients including busy small business owners, fellow professional strength and conditioning coaches, military personnel, first-responders, career and recreational martial artists, and blue-collar workforce members who want to be able to provide for their families past age 40.
+Since 2014, I’ve worked with a variety of people, including busy small business owners, fellow professional strength and conditioning coaches, military personnel, first-responders, career and recreational martial artists, and blue-collar workforce members who want to be able to provide for their families past age 40.
 In particular, I excel with working with men who haven’t had success with barbell training – either on their own or with a skilled coach.

 For military clients, Nikki understands the unique fitness requirements for the different service branches.
 She has been privileged to coach service members—both deployed and at home—helping prepare them for physical fitness tests while maintaining their strength.
 Her husband is a Lieutenant Colonel in the Army, so she understands the demands of being in a military family.

 Perfect for: Nutrition • Aesthetic-based goals